 ArcelorMittal commits to becoming carbon neutral by 2050

-ArcelorMittal , the world's largest steelmaker, committed on Wednesday to being carbon neutral by 2050, although it said a level playing field with green border adjustments and abundant, affordable clean energy would be required to get there.

-BRUSSELS: ArcelorMittal , the world's largest steelmaker, committed on Wednesday to being carbon neutral by 2050, although it said a level playing field with green border adjustments and abundant, affordable clean energy would be required to get there.
+BRUSSELS: ArcelorMittal, the world's largest steelmaker, committed on Wednesday (Sep 30) to being carbon neutral by 2050, although it said a level playing field with green border adjustments and abundant, affordable clean energy would be required to get there.

 President and chief financial officer Aditya Mittal made the new commitment before speaking about the challenge of decarbonising steel at a conference.